vanoudh/notes/dsn.md

 - 10-crop : run classifier on 10 crops of the image and average
 - start with pre-trained open source implementation

+## Image detection

+Classification with localization

+- output is (object_is_present, bounding box params, proba of categories)
+- $y = [p_c, b_x, b_y, b_h, b_w, c_1, c_2, c_3]^T$
+- if object not present, the loss ignores the full output

+Landmark Detection

+- output is (object_is_present, landmark1_x, landmark1_y...)
+- position of eyes, chin, shoulder...

+Sliding window detection

+- Pick a window size
+- Slide the window through the image and apply the classifier convnet
+- Increase window size and repeat
+- Expensive computationally
+- Can be computed faster in one convnet by replacing FC layers by 1x1 conv layers, so the output is a grid of results for each sliding layer
+- Not extremelly accurate

+YOLO algo to improve accuracy

+- Split the image in 19x19 subimages and define a 8 dimension classification with localization output for each subimage, the bounding box being first the position of the center, and then the height and width relative to the subimage dimensions
+- Build a convnet to predict the 19x19x8 outputs
+- For each subimage you extract the bounding box if present
+- Hard paper to read !

+Evaluation of localization

+- IoU, intersection over union of the boxes > 0.5 is considered good

+Avoid duplicate detections

+- Suppose output is (pc, bx, by, bh, bw) for each 19x19 subimage
+- Discard all boxes with pc < 0.6
+- Repeat until no more boxes:
+    - Pick the box B with max pc
+    - Discard boxes overlaping with B (IoU > 0.5)

+Overlapping objects

+- We can detect 2 objects of different shape in the same cell by defining 2 anchor boxes, one vertical for pedestrian, one horizontal for cars
+- Each object in training is assigned to a cell (cell contains midpoint) AND an anchor box (highest IoU with bounding box)
+- Anchor boxes may be chosen automatically by clustering the set of boxes

+Face detection

+- Siamese network $f(Image)$ gives encoding
+- Anchor image, Positive image, Negative image: $A, P, N$
+- Triplet loss $L(A, P, N) = \max(d(A, P) - d(A, N) + \alpha , 0)$
+- Training set: 10k pictures of 1k people
+- Choose A, P, N so that $d(A, P) \approx d(A, N)$, so the learning is more effective
+- See DeepFace and FaceNet
+- Instead of the triplet loss, a binary classifier can be learned to compare the encodings from the siamese networks: $\hat y = \sigma(\sigma w_k |f(x)_k - f(x')_k| + b)$

+## Sequence models

 ## Support Vector Machines